ryanliang000/localconnect/README.md

 # localconnect
-local port intranet redirect to internet
+local tcp port in an intranet redirect to the internet.

 there are 3 executed output will be generated
 1. regsrv